Skip to content

 - Extend timeline by 2 weeks

 Each speaker process adapts to their specific needs.
+No manual checking required.

 Parallel processing advantages

-Running 20 employee onboarding processes simultaneously:
+Picture this: you’re running 20 employee onboarding processes simultaneously.

 • HR handles all background checks in batch